DfE civil servant named as Ofsted’s new post-16 lead

 A senior civil servant has been appointed Ofsted’s new permanent deputy director for post-16 education, training and skills, FE Week can reveal.

-Jonathan Childs is set to move across from the Department for Education to fill the role vacated by Paul Joyce last year.
+Jonathan Childs is set to move across from the Department for Education in March to fill the role vacated by Paul Joyce last year.

 He will oversee FE and skills inspections under Ofsted’s new-style report card model, which was rolled out in November, and spearhead the watchdog’s post-16 strategy.

-Childs moves into the role from the Department for Education, where he worked most recently as deputy director for further education workforce.
+He moves into the Ofsted role from the DfE, where he has worked since 2019, most recently as deputy director for further education workforce.

-He previously held civil service roles as deputy director for apprenticeships strategy and funding policy, and he led the DfE’s apprenticeships response team during the pandemic.
+Childs previously held positions as deputy director for apprenticeships strategy and funding policy, and he led the DfE’s apprenticeships response team during the pandemic.

 It is not clear whether Childs has any experience working in FE providers or on inspections.
-Ofsted could not provide this information or confirm a start date at the time of going to press.
+Ofsted could not provide this information at the time of going to press.

 Ofsted’s job advert for the role said it was “desirable” but not “essential” for the new post-16 education, training and skills deputy director to have “experience and understanding of inspection within the education sector, as it relates to post-16 education, training and skills remits”.